Loway/QueueMetricsHowTos/QueueMetricsDebian.md

 ## Finish the installation

-Connect to QueueMetrics at http://server.address/QM and:
+Connect to QueueMetrics at http://my.server.address/QM and:

-* You will see a database error (because the database does not exist); in a few seconds will redirect you to the Create Database wizard
+* You will see a database error (because the database does not yet exist); in a few seconds will redirect you to the Create Database wizard
 * On the "Create Database Now" page, enter the MySQL root password
 * The initial database will be uploaded; click on "Start" to start QM
 * Accept license terms